NEW PLANET ENERGY:

 Achieve a Zero Waste Goal.
 St. Louis can become one of the first major cities in the US to substantially achieve this.

 Significant cost savings.
-The city can achieve more than an overall 80% landfill diversion rate at a cost less than half of the area’s current recycling rates.
+The city can achieve up to an 80% landfill diversion rate at a cost less than half of the area’s current recycling rates.
 In addition, handling recycling in this way reduces wear and tear on city streets and the city’s fleet of trucks.

 Reduce St. Louis’s carbon footprint by diverting almost all its trash from landfills, which are a major source of methane gas.